gabobaxx/gaboland/README.md

 <br/>

-### 📑 Contributing
+## 📑 Contributing

-If you see a bug, something in the UI you don't like or a simple feature that you'll want to share with me, create a [issue](https://github.com/gabrielba15/gaboland/issues).
+If you see a bug, something in the UI you don't like or a simple feature that you'll want to share with the project, create an [issue](https://github.com/gabrielba15/gaboland/issues).

 If you want to fix that bug or just contribute:

-### 🛠 Installation & Set Up
+## 🛠 Installation & Set Up

 1. [Fork](https://github.com/gabrielba15/gaboland/fork) this repo.